wendyverdonk93/docs/content/payment-methods/banks/sepa-direct-debit/how-does-sepa-direct-debit-work.md

 ### E-mandate
-MultiSafepay creates an e-mandate automatically, based on IBAN and SiteID.
-A SEPA Direct Debit can be **First** or **Recurrent**.
+An [E-mandate](/faq/general/glossary/#e-mandate) is a form of authorization that allows you to collect payment(s) from a customer's account with their permission.
+MultiSafepay creates an E-mandate automatically based on an IBAN and SiteID.
+A SEPA Direct Debit can be either be _first_ or _recurrent_.
 Two different batches are made for this.
-The First orders are processed after 5 days by the bank, while the Recurrent orders after 2 days.
+The _first_ orders are processed after 5 days by the bank, while the _recurring_ orders after 2 days.

 ### Chargebacks by customer